VLiamZhao/Car-Maintenance-Service/README.md

 DEMO screen shoot:
 ![Image of signUp](https://github.com/VLiamZhao/Car-Maintenance-Service/blob/master/web/src/main/resources/car-test.png?raw=true)
 - You need to login.<br />
-Make a post request in this address.
+Send a post request to this url.
 ```
 POST - http://localhost:8080/auth
 ```
-Put the request body.（ You can chose login with username or email)
+Edit the request body.（ You can chose login with username or email)
 ```
 {
     "email": "test@gmail.com",
     "password": "123"
 }
 ```
-Then you can get the response like:
+Then the response will be like:
 ```
 {
     "token": "eyJhbGciOiJIUzI1NiJ9.eyJqdGkiOiIxNSIsInN1YiI6IlRlc3QiLCJpYXQiOjE1OTI2NDM4NzAsImlzcyI6Im9yZy5teW5vZGUiLCJleHAiOjE1OTI3MzAyNzAsImFsbG93ZWRSZXNvdXJjZSI6Ii9jYXIsIC9tYWludGVuYW5jZSIsImFsbG93ZWRSZWFkUmVzb3VyY2VzIjoiL2NhciwgL21haW50ZW5hbmNlIiwiYWxsb3dlZENyZWF0ZVJlc291cmNlcyI6IiIsImFsbG93ZWRVcGRhdGVSZXNvdXJjZXMiOiIiLCJhbGxvd2VkRGVsZXRlUmVzb3VyY2VzIjoiIn0.Ky6EX7h4gz9yw1DdJhIqijFKlyACzJCJvhgcfkhvjYU"
 }
 ```
-This token is need for the future access other api.
-So you don't need to login to the every API.
+This token is needed for the future access to other api.
+So you don't have to login to the every API.
 # CI/CD

 You should have completed the following stages before you work with DevOps engineer.